 The plot follows Wah (played by Andy Lau), a small-time gangster, who is troubled by constantly having to keep his friend and subordinate Fly (played by Jacky Cheung) out of trouble.
 This differs from the other cop and triad movies of the time because the focus is centred on two low-ranking gangsters and their relatively petty squabbles and trials.
 Wah also gets involved in a brooding romance with Ngor (played by Maggie Cheung), but the plot and drama are less the true focus of this film than its dreamy tone and fatalistic themes.

 Wong was still developing his style and vision at this point, but that certainly doesn’t mean As Tears Go By was not a good film in its own right.
 In fact, it achieved critical success for standing out from the slew of convention crime films.

 Because Wong didn’t particularly care for the crime genre, he chose to ride on the success of his first work and moved away from this mainstream genre to create something more different.
-Days of Being Wild was definitely a more personal film for Wong to make, as he chose to set it in the 1960s, an era which he has admitted to have special feelings for.
+Days of Being Wild was definitely a more personal film for Wong to make, as he chose to set it in the 1960s, an era for which he has admitted to having special feelings.